 The NSW follows a two-pillar system which is different than the ASW (ASEAN Single Window) Protocol Technical Guidance which uses a single-pillar.
-The two pillars used by INSW are the Port System and the Trade System.
-The Trade System integrates the Licensing system with the Customs system to facilitate cargo release and customs clearance by accelerating the flow of import and export service documents.
-The Port System integrates the Airport/Port system with the Customs system to facilitate cargo release and customs clearance by accelerating the flow of system to facilitate cargo release and customs clearance by accelerating the flow of system to facilitate cargo release and customs clearance by accelerating the flow of imported and exported goods.
+The two pillars used by INSW are the Port System and the Trade System.49 The Trade System integrates the Licensing system with the Customs system to facilitate cargo release and customs clearance by accelerating the flow of import and export service documents.
+The Port System integrates the Airport/Port system with the Customs system to facilitate cargo release and customs clearance by accelerating the flow of imported and exported goods.